Notice: Restricted Flying Site

 A few simple rules and we get to have loads of fun right in town!

 BTW, when in doubt, ask the G-Force boys.

 They'll point you in the right direction... it's in their best interest after all.

-Remember to switch to ground on the website after your flight and to turn your pager off.
+Remember to switch from 'air' to 'ground' on the website after your flight and to turn your pager off.